nvdla/doc/doc/hw/v1/ias/unit_description.rst

   Convolution sequence controller

-CSC_DL is short of convolution data loader.
-This module is the logic to execute feature/pixel loading sequence.
-It receives packages from sequence generator, loads feature/pixel from CBUF and sends them to convolution MAC.
-Besides it maintains status of data buffer and communicates with CDMA to keep the status up to date.
-For winograd mode, it also does PRA (pre-addition) to transform input feature data.
+CSC_DL is the convolution data loader.
+This module contains the logic to execute the feature/pixel loading sequence.
+It receives packages from sequence generator, loads feature/pixel data from CBUF and sends them to the Convolution MAC.
+It also maintains the data buffer status and communicates with CDMA to keep the status up to date.
+For winograd mode, it also performs PRA (pre-addition) to transform the input feature data.

 CSC_WL is short of convolution weight loader.
-This module is the logic to execute weight loading sequence.
-It receives packages from sequence generator, loads weights from CBUF, does necessary decompression and sends them to convolution MAC.
-Besides it maintains status of weight buffer and communicates with CDMA_WT to keep the status up to date
+This module contains the logic to execute the weight loading sequence.
+It receives packages from the sequence generator, loads weights from CBUF, and does necessary decompression and sends them to convolution MAC.
+It maintains the weight buffer status and communicates with CDMA_WT to keep the status up to date.

 .. power-consideration-3:

 Power Consideration
 ~~~~~~~~~~~~~~~~~~~

-Convolution sequence controller applies SLCG for registers in data path.
+The Convolution Sequence Controller applies clock gating for registers
+in the data path.
-The clock of data path of convolution sequence controller is gated by
+The clock of data path for the convolution sequence controller is gated when
-SLCG when it is idle and no HW-layer is available from programmable
+idle and no HW-layer is available from the programmable
 registers.
-While SLCG does not clock gate the regfile sub module inside
+The register file sub module inside
-convolution sequence controller.
+convolution sequence controller is not clock gated so that new

 Convolution MAC
 ---------------